 Predictable Server Usage

 In addition to those with HIPAA or other compliance concerns, organizations with relatively predictable and consistent resource demands should consider using a private cloud.
-Those organizations are more likely to be able to maximize their resources, and therefore cloud spends, and less likely to take full advantage of the elasticity that is one of the main strengths of the public cloud.
+Those organizations are more likely to be able to maximize their resources, and therefore cloud spending, and less likely to take full advantage of the elasticity that is one of the main strengths of the public cloud.

 Need for Flexibility